caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

 **rewind_flags**
 --------------------------------------------------

   Rewind flags of the input .MS file(s) to specified version.
-Note that this is not applied to .MS file(s) you might be running "transfer_apply_gains" on.
+Note that this is not applied to the .MS file(s) you might be running "transfer_apply_gains" on.

   **enable**

-    *bool*, *optional*, *default = False*
+    *bool*, *optional*, *default = True*

-    enable this segement
+    Enable the 'rewind_flags' segment.

+  **mode**

+    *{"reset_worker", "rewind_to_version"}*, *optional*, *default = reset_worker*

+    If set to 'reset_worker', rewind to the flag version before this worker if it exists, or continue if it does not exist; if set to 'rewind_to_version', rewind to the flag version given by 'version' and 'mstransform_version' below.

   **version**

     *str*, *optional*, *default = auto*

     Flag version to restore.
 This is applied to the .MS file(s) identified by "label" above.
 Set to "null" to skip this rewinding step.
-If 'auto' it will rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__N' if it is a repeated instance of this worker in the configuration file.
+If 'auto' it will rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__X' if it is a repeated instance of this worker in the configuration file.
 Note that all flag versions saved after this version will be deleted.

   **mstransform_version**

     *str*, *optional*, *default = auto*

     Flag version to restore.
 This is applied to the .MS file(s) identified by "label" above plus the "_mst" suffix.
 Set to "null" to skip this rewind step.
-If 'auto' it will rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__N' if it is a repeated instance of this worker in the configuration file.
+If 'auto' it will rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__X' if it is a repeated instance of this worker in the configuration file.
 Note that all flag versions saved after this version will be deleted.